J&J Medical Connect

 • Patients with missing data or who met treatment failure (TF) criteria through week 24 (defined as discontinuation of study agent and/or study participation for any reason, initiation or increase in the dose of allowed conventional synthetic disease-modifying antirheumatic drugs (csDMARDs) or oral corticosteroids for PsA, and initiation of protocol-prohibited medications/therapies for PsA or met EE criteria) were considered nonresponders.

-• In the EE-correction analysis, 12 patients in the TREMFYA group did not meet any other TF criteria (ie, introduction/change in the dose of concomitant therapy) through week 24, and their response was included with other patients in the TREMFYA group; 8 patients in the placebo group received TREMFYA as EE therapy at weeks 16 and 20, met TF criteria, and were considered nonresponders.
+• In the EE-correction analysis, 12 patients in the TREMFYA group did not meet any other TF criteria (ie, introduction/change in the dose of concomitant therapy) through week 24, and their response was included with other patients in the TREMFYA group; 8 patients in the PBO group received TREMFYA as EE therapy at weeks 16 and 20, met TF criteria, and were considered nonresponders.

 • Efficacy response was assessed through week 48.